blocklistproject/Lists/README.md

 &nbsp;

 # Details:
-These lists were created be the founder of the project wanted something with a little more control over what is being blocked.
+These lists were created because the founder of the project wanted something with a little more control over what is being blocked.
 Many lists are all or nothing.
 We set out to create lists with more control over what is being blocked.

 &nbsp;